 2. Conwy Castle was built by Edward I

-Ever since the Norman Conquest of England in the year 1066, a period in which numerous English Castles were constructed, Kings of England and the Welsh princes were fighting for control over the area.
+Ever since the Norman Conquest of England in the year 1066, a period in which numerous English Castles were constructed, the Kings of England and the Welsh princes were fighting for control over the area.

 Edward I, also known as Edward Longshanks, declared war for the first time in the year 1276.
 His second attempt came in the year 1282 when he invaded Wales with a huge army.